optiv/DATP_Queries/README.md

 Several Advanced Hunting queries that can be imported into Microsoft Defender Security Center.

-Used them to create charts or custom detections.
+Use them to create charts or custom detections.

 Example:
 ![](Example.png)